cst0601/cst0601.github.io/_tabs/about.md

 - Proposed an idea of aerial vehicles for airborne launch to achieve different tasks with faster speed.

 ---

 # Things I do when I am not programming
 - I'm deep inside a rabbit hole called Hololive, so I watch streams, lives, and other events.
 And my 推しはさくらみこです。
 - Learn languages.
 Aside from English, I am learning Japanese (for various reasons, probably related to the first bullet point).
 - Travel.
 Although I haven't been able to do so for some time.
 - Gaming, especially paradox games (games which you make the world map into one color) and FFXIV.
 Find me @ Elemental-Carbuncle.
+I got a house at Shirogane 29-51.
 Maybe we could go on a raid sometimes.
-(Currently busy doing other things and stopped at P7S, the tree thing boss)
 - Read visual novels, if you are interested in this, check out 月に寄り添う乙女の作法 series.

 ---